-In 1930, Ms. Chanel joined fellow designer Madeleine Vionnet in suing Suzanne Laneil, a copyist who was caught selling Chanel and Vionnet knockoffs.
-A French court found Laneil guilty in a landmark case that recognized original French fashion designs as "real works of art [...] entitled to the same protection accorded authors and copyright holders."
+In 1930, Chanel joined fellow designer Madeleine Vionnet in suing Suzanne Laneil, a copyist who was caught selling Chanel and Vionnet knockoffs.
+A French court ruled against Laneil in a landmark case that recognized original French fashion designs as "real works of art [...] entitled to the same protection accorded authors and copyright holders."

 Fashion booms precisely because customers tire quickly of their clothes and continually buy new ones.
 Fashion can't rely on technological improvements to make old products passe.
 Instead, it relies on copying, which spreads styles rapidly through all levels of society, from the haute couture client to shoppers at such low-priced retailers as H&M, Zara and Forever 21.
 As a result, what was trendy in April looks demode by August.

 Photos from the latest runway shows were online before the models left the runway, and knockoffs flood stores long before the originals arrive - for a mere fraction of the price of the original.
 Therein lies the chief problem.
 A designer's success depends on the power of her clothes to command attention.
 If knockoffs - even poor imitations - show up first, the power is lost.

 U.S. designers who want to copyright clothes should consider that France's copyright law, which covers fashion design, and its Design Act, which extends patent-like protection to fashion, have - according to experts - done little to staunch piracy.
 It's as big a problem as ever in France and, indeed, all over Europe.